cosmos/cosmos-sdk/docs/gaia/join-testnet.md

 make update_tools && make get_vendor_deps && make install
 ```

+> *NOTE*: If you have issues at this step, please check that you have the latest stable version of GO installed.

 Note we use `master` here since it contains the latest stable release.
 See the [testnet repo](https://github.com/cosmos/testnets)
 for details on which version is needed for which testnet,